Tampa Homicide Attorney – Brancato Law Firm, P.A.

 The detective just told your family you are a person of interest in a death investigation.
 Or worse—you have already been arrested.
 First-degree murder in Florida carries life imprisonment without parole or the death penalty.
 There are no second chances once a jury returns a guilty verdict.

-This is not the time for a general practitioner who occasionally handles criminal cases.
+Certainly, this is not the time for a general practitioner who occasionally handles criminal cases.
 Homicide defense requires an attorney who has tried murder cases to verdict, who understands forensic evidence, and who is death-qualified to handle capital litigation.

-Why Hire The Brancato Law Firm
+Why Hire a Tampa Homicide Attorney from The Brancato Law Firm

 Death-Qualified Certification

-Few Tampa Bay criminal defense attorneys hold this certification.
+In fact, few Tampa Bay criminal defense attorneys hold this certification.
 It reflects years of advanced training in capital litigation, including jury selection for death penalty cases and mitigation investigation.
 This training informs every homicide defense we handle—even non-capital cases benefit from capital-level preparation.

 Major Crimes Unit Experience